 There are many national legislations on biodiversity and ecosystem services.
 The numerous international conventions signed by Türkiye require the protection of biodiversity.
 The presence of provisions facilitating land use changes in some national legislation sometimes affects nature conservation adversely.
-Such legislation

-To ease the pressures caused by various factors that threaten biodiversity and ecosystem services, such as habitat change and fragmentation, pollution, overexploitation. must be reviewed to align with international conventions, and provisions misaligned with nature conservation principles must be removed.
+Such legislation must be reviewed to align with international conventions, and provisions misaligned with nature conservation principles must be removed.
 For example, the number of permits granted especially with Articles 16 and 17 of the Forest Law is too high.
 In fact, the number of permits granted to transform forest areas into renewable energy facilities increases day by day, and some of these serve mitigation purposes.
 Legislation on agriculture, tourism, coasts, etc., should be reviewed with a focus on nature conservation, as well.